bateller/martinfitzpatrick.name/content/pages/about.md

 Born in Leeds I'm currently based at the [University of Birmingham][uob] in the United Kingdom.

-I enjoy playing squash poorly and drinking almost everything well.
+I enjoy playing squash poorly and eating and drinking well.

+Ik kan ook een beetje Nederlands spreken.

 ### What's all this then?